guinamen/PowerShell/README.md

 # PowerShell Scripts
-##A script's list for datacenter management.
+## An script's list for datacenter management.